 Parents and families dropping off students (or students driving to school in the morning) are encouraged to arrive as close to 8 o'clock as possible.
-Students are asked to remain by the doors until the first 8 o'clock morning bell rings.
+Students may wait in the commons or in the cafeteria until the first 8 o'clock morning bell rings.